clone95/Lions-and-Hyenas/README.md

 ![Figure 1-1](https://raw.github.com/clone95/Lions-and-Hyenas/master/2.PNG "2")

 Here we have a bit crazy behavior of the populations, with the Hyena intensively following the Lions Trend in the end, but before that they followed the vanilla behavior (inverse proportionality).
-We canalso see that the Hyenas number causes a lot of trouble to Zebras, rapidly declining when Hyenas population spreads.
+We can also see that the Hyenas number causes a lot of trouble to Zebras, rapidly declining when Hyenas population spreads.

 ![Figure 1-1](https://raw.github.com/clone95/Lions-and-Hyenas/master/8.PNG "8")